The Simpsons Logo

 A different format logo is in use now:

-1. The designers removed the bottom part of the text because the animated skit turned from a fragment of the show into a separate animated series.
+1. The designers removed the bottom part of the text because the animated skit was split off from the show and made into a separate animated series.

 2. They regrouped the words, placing them horizontally.